quarnster/kana-tools/README.md

 ### Linguistic Considerations
-A number of rule considerations and assumptions have been made while creating this library in order to conform to Modified-Hepburn Wapuro Romaji.
+A number of rule considerations and assumptions have been made while creating this library in order to conform to Wapuro romanization.

 * __Long Vowels__ are indicated using using repeating characters instead of macrons/circumflexes: oo/おお instead of ō:
     * benkyou/べんきょう, not benkyō.